vpn9labs/vpn9-portal/README.md

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the [GNU Affero General Public License v3.0 (AGPLv3)](LICENSE).
+By using, modifying, or deploying this software as a network service, you agree to the terms of the AGPLv3.
+See the LICENSE file for details.

 ## Support